cousquer/speedy-vue/README.md

 ### Edit App.vue

-Rename the import for HelloWorld.vue and replace with your `{component-name}` file:
+In **App.vue**, rename the import for HelloWorld.vue and replace with your `{component-name}` file:

 ``` javascript